Joash-JW/Auto-DCA/README.md

 # Auto-DCA
 A tutorial to automate your monthly Dollar-Cost Averaging.
+Code write-up can be found here https://medium.com/@joash.k/how-to-automate-your-dca-investment-strategy-using-python-b9c1abb432ea.

 ## Table of Contents
 - [Description](#description)